mjkaufer/BloomJS/readme.md

 ## Contributing

 	If you have any ideas or suggestions for optimization, leave an issue or submit a pull request!

+	If you do submit a pull request, make sure you compile `lib/bloom.js` into its minified version, using the gulpfile.

+## Todo

+	* Add tests
+	* Basic remove functionality, with another bloom filter

 ## Credits